 - Make sure that the screen is completely dry

-- Pack and roll the screen up and place in a container or bag
+- Pack and roll the screen up and place it in a container or bag

 - Store your screen in a dry and clean environment